What is an Exhaust Gas Recirculation (EGR) System and How Does It Work in Diesel and Petrol Engines?

-The Exhaust Gas Recirculation (EGR) system is a technology employed in internal combustion engines to reduce harmful emissions.
-The exhaust gas recirculation function happens by diverting a portion of exhaust gasses back into the engine’s combustion chamber, where they mix with the incoming air-fuel mixture.
+The exhaust gas recirculation system is a technology employed in internal combustion engines to reduce harmful emissions.
+The exhaust gas recirculation function happens by diverting a portion of exhaust gasses back into the engine’s combustion chamber where they mix with the incoming air-fuel mixture.

 This process helps lower the combustion temperature and decrease the production of nitrogen oxides (NOx), a major contributor to air pollution.
 The significance of reducing emissions in engines lies in mitigating environmental pollution and adhering to stringent emission standards while ensuring optimal engine performance.